freekrai/freekrai.github.io/_resume_positions/filive.md

   - writing blog posts on my topic
   - Teaching an 8 hour workshop on building a real-time API using node.js, leveldb and socket.io
   - Hosting a 45 minute long table on building a real-time API using node.js, leveldb and socket.io
-  - Providing code support to attendees who had questions.
+  - Providing code support to attendees who had questions on real-time APIs.